cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 > https://github.com/cjpatton/vdaf/tree/main/poc.

 > OPEN ISSUE Chris Wood points out that the this section reads more like a paper
-> more than a standard.
-Eventually we'll want to work this into something that
+> than a standard.
+Eventually we'll want to work this into something that is
-> is readily consumable by the CFRG.
+> readily consumable by the CFRG.

 ### Overview {#flp-generic-overview}